Generic Name: brentuximab (bren-TUX-i-mab)

-Back pain; constipation; cough; diarrhea; dizziness; dry skin; hair loss; headache; joint pain; loss of appetite; mild muscle pain or spasms; mild sore throat or mouth pain; mild weight loss; night sweats; nausea; stomach pain; tiredness; trouble sleeping; vomiting.
+Anxiety; back pain; constipation; diarrhea; dizziness; dry skin; hair loss; headache; joint pain; loss of appetite; mild weight loss; muscle spasms; nausea; night sweats; stomach pain; tiredness; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; changes in mood or behavior; changes in thinking, eyesight, balance, or strength; chest pain; confusion; coughing up blood; dark, tarry, or bloody stools; difficulty talking or walking; irregular heartbeat; memory problems; new or worsening nerve problems (eg, burning, numbness, or tingling; decreased or increased sense of touch or sensation; muscle weakness); red, swollen, blistered, or peeling skin; severe or persistent tiredness or weakness; shortness of breath; swelling of the hands, ankles, or feet; symptoms of infection (eg, fever; chills; persistent sore throat or cough; increased, difficult, or painful urination); unusual bruising or bleeding.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; coughing up blood; decreased or increased sense of touch or sensation; irregular heartbeat; new or worsening nerve problems (eg, burning, numbness, or tingling; muscle pain or weakness); severe or persistent tiredness or weakness; severe stomach or back pain (with or without nausea or vomiting); shortness of breath; swelling of the hands, ankles, or feet; symptoms of infection (eg, fever; chills; persistent sore throat or cough; increased, difficult, or painful urination); unusual bruising or bleeding.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.